hmcts/chart-bulk-scan/README.md

 **Question:** How do I use bulk scan chart in my product chart/ application.

-**Answer:** Add bulk-scan chart to `requirements.yaml` and configure below global properties: and you need to have "bsp-storage-account-creds" sealed secret under your namespace, ask BSP team to get support.
+**Answer:** Add bulk-scan chart to `requirements.yaml` and configure below global properties:

 ```yaml
 global:
   idamApiUrl: "https://idam-api.aat.platform.hmcts.net"
   idamWebUrl: idam-web-public.aat.platform.hmcts.net
   ccdDataStoreUrl: "http://ccd-data-store"
 ````

+You also need to have `bsp-storage-account-creds` sealed secret under your namespace.
+For this, ask Bulk Scanning team for support.

 ##
 **Q:** Can I enable and use CCD Chart that comes with Bulk scan chart